A multi-layer extension of the stochastic heat equation: Karlin-McGregor type formula in the white noise setting

-For $n=1,2,\ldots$ and $x,y\in \Lambda_n^\circ$, define
+For $n=1,2,\ldots$ and $\x,\y\in \Lambda_n^\circ$, define

-where $\tilde R^{(n)}_k$ is the $k$-point correlation function for a collection of $n$ non-intersecting Brownian bridges started at positions $x$ and ending at positions $y$ at time $t$. \begin{prop} The series (\ref{WOE}) is convergent in $L^2(\W)$. \end{prop} \begin{proof} We need to show that $\E[e^L1_A] <\infty$ where $L$ is the total intersection local time between two independent sets of $n$ independent Brownian bridges started at positions $x$ and ending at positions $y$ at time $t$, and $A$ is the event that each set is non-intersecting.
+where $R^{(\x,\y)}_k$ is the $k$-point correlation function for a collection of $n$ non-intersecting Brownian bridges started at positions $\x=(x_1,x_2, \ldots x_n)$ and ending at positions $\y=(y_1,y_2,\ldots,y_n)$ at time $t$. \begin{prop} The series (\ref{WOE}) is convergent in $L^2(\W)$. \end{prop} \begin{proof} We need to show that $\E[e^L1_A] <\infty$ where $L$ is the total intersection local time between two independent sets of $n$ independent Brownian bridges started at positions $\x$ and ending at positions $\y$ at time $t$, and $A$ is the event that each set is non-intersecting.
 So it suffices to show that $\E e^L <\infty$.
-By considering pairwise intersection local times and applying H\"older's inequality one obtains $\E e^L \le \E e^{n^2\sqrt{t/2}R}$ where $R$ is the local time at zero of a standard Brownian bridge on $[0,1]$, which has the Rayleigh distribution $P(R>r)=e^{-r^2/2}$, $r>0$ (see, for example,~\cite{pitman}). \end{proof} For each $n$, the function $\tilde\Z_n(t,x,y)$ satisfies the equation
+By considering pairwise intersection local times and applying H\"older's inequality one obtains $\E e^L \le \E e^{n^2\sqrt{t/2}R}$ where $R$ is the local time at zero of a standard Brownian bridge on $[0,1]$, which has the Rayleigh distribution $P(R>r)=e^{-r^2/2}$, $r>0$ (see, for example,~\cite{pitman}). \end{proof}